dhis2/dhis2-docs/src/developer/web-api/geo-json.md

   ]
 }
 ```
+The `coordinates` in a `geometry` may be pairs or triplets.
+If a third dimension is present it is stripped during the import.

 A `geometry` may also be `null` to effectively clear or delete the geometry
 for specific organisation units.
 There is a special bulk deletion API that is
 described in the next section.